Skip to main content

 Wilma MacDougall

-Wilma MacDougall is a much sought-after vocal lecturer at the Royal Conservatoire of Scotland, where she has taught for the last fifteen years.
+Wilma MacDougall has worked as a vocal lecturer at the Royal Conservatoire of Scotland for seventeen years.
 Her students have sung at many of the world’s top opera houses and concert halls.
-Recognised for her technical expertise, extensive repertoire knowledge and dedication to her students, Wilma is in high demand.
+She is recognised for her technical expertise, extensive repertoire knowledge and dedication to her students.

-Alongside her work at the RCS, Wilma leads vocal workshops, seminars and courses throughout the UK, having previously taught at both Glasgow and Napier Universities.
+Alongside her work at RCS, Wilma leads vocal workshops and seminars (Association of British Choral Directors, Association of Teachers of Singing, National Youth Choir of Scotland, Sistema Scotland) and teaches on singing courses throughout the UK and Europe.
+She previously taught at both Glasgow and Napier Universities.
 She was the vocal tutor for the Royal Scottish National Orchestra Junior Chorus for sixteen years, as well as teaching at the National Youth Choir of Scotland, National Boys Choir and Ulster Youth Choir summer courses.
 For fifteen years Wilma directed the Vocal Inspiration Residential Singing Courses in the UK and the south of France.

 Born in Scotland, Wilma graduated BA (Hons) in Music followed by a PGCE in Music and Mathematics from the University of Cambridge.
 There she studied singing with Nigel Wickens and Laura Sarti, sang with Jesus College Chapel Choir and performed regularly as a soloist in oratorio and recital.
 She returned to Scotland to study singing with Patricia MacMahon at the Royal Scottish Academy of Music and Drama (now RCS).
 Winning a number of scholarships, awards and competitions, she graduated with a Masters of Music.